 Prior to the Coronavirus pandemic, the Recovery College offered these in a range in length from one-day workshops to longer courses running for eight weeks, on subjects such as ‘Mindfulness’ and ‘Managing Anxiety’ provided over three terms each year.
 The courses were based at community venues across Brighton and Hove including Southdown’s Learning and Community Hub at Frederick Place and their Preston Park Recovery Centre.

-To best protect the safety of our students and staff, we changed the way support was provided by our Recovery College from March so we could adhere to the Government’s advice on social distancing and infection control.
+To best protect the safety of our students and staff, we have changed the way we provide support and deliver courses in order to adhere to the Government’s advice on social distancing and infection control.

 In place of building-based and face-to-face support and courses, our team are offering a ‘virtual’ term of courses via Zoom video-conferencing software as well as telephone support.